haacked/haacked.com/_posts/archived/2006-08-09-TyingMVPToTheASP.NETEventModel.aspx.markdown

 ---
 layout: post
-title: "Tying MVP To the ASP.NET Event Model"
+title: Tying MVP To the ASP.NET Event Model
 date: 2006-08-09 -0800
 comments: true
 disqus_identifier: 14786
 categories: []
+redirect_from: "/archive/2006/08/08/TyingMVPToTheASP.NETEventModel.aspx/"
 ---

 I knew this question would come up, so I figure I would address it in its own blog post.
 [Mike](http://geekswithblogs.net/opiesblog "Mike") asks a great question about my [MVP